Giannis Zaradoukas

-Giannis Zaradoukas (Γιάννης Ζαραδούκας; born 12 December 1985) is a Greek professional footballer who plays as a left back for Koropi.
+Giannis Zaradoukas (Γιάννης Ζαραδούκας; born 12 December 1985) is a Greek former professional footballer who played as a left-back.

 Club career

 On loan from Panathinaikos in 2007–08, Zaradoukas helped Panserraikos earn promotion from Beta Ethniki to the Greek Super League.

 Following his successful season with Panserraikos, Panathinaikos loaned Zaradoukas to Ethnikos Piraeus – another strong Beta Ethniki club trying to earn promotion to the Super League – for the 2008–09 season.

 In September 2011, Zaradoukas was released on free transfer, due to the relegation of Olympiakos Volou for involvement in match-fixing scandals and signed a 2-year contract with Olympiakos F.C.
 On 29 December 2011 he signed a six-month loan deal with PAS Giannina, as he didn't feature in the plans of his coach.
 He scored his first goal for Pas Giannina against Kerkyra on 4 February 2012.
 On 18 January 2013, he signed a six-month loan with Aris.
 He made his debut 2 days later in a home draw against AEK.

 In June 2013, Zaradoukas was released from Olympiakos, and he signed a two-years contract with Asteras Tripolis.
 He made his debut with the club on 18 August 2013 in a home draw against PAS Giannina.
 At the beginning of 2014, Zaradoukas signed a six-month contract with Platanias and made his debut with the club on 3 March 2014 in a 1–2 home loss against PAS Giannina.
 On 10 July 2015, Zaradoukas was released from Platanias.